suizokukan/alpha2aleph/README.md

 - todo : si hebrew2unicode[x] n'existe pas

 ## [7.2] roadmap
 - v.
+0.2.8 : table of content in README.md
+- v.
 0.2.7 : use pimydoc to control some part of documentation
 - v.
 0.2.6 : improved README.md
 - v.
 0.2.5